Stig Inge Bjørnebye: Club career

 Unavailable for several months, Bjørnebye appeared just twice for Liverpool in the 1995–96 season.
 Recovery and injuries to other left back candidates enabled Bjørnebye to reclaim his place the following season, in which he scored his first goal for Liverpool on 17 August 1996 in a 3–3 draw against Middlesbrough.
 He contributed to the club's most convincing title challenge since the inception of the Premier League by supplying club strikers Stan Collymore and Robbie Fowler with precise crosses.
 He was ultimately included in the PFA Team of the Year with Steve McManaman and Mark Wright.
 The acquisition of Steve Staunton and arrival of Gérard Houllier in the 1998–99 season, limited Bjørnebye's first-team opportunities, leading to his effective marginalisation.
 Bjørnebye affirmed his recurring determination to stay at Liverpool that season, remarking "If I didn't have any fight in my stomach I'd have left Liverpool at least three times before".

-Unable to displace Staunton and Dominic Matteo, Bjørnebye agreed to a loan move to Danish side Brøndby IF in 2000, who finished second in the Danish Superliga with Bjørnebye on the team.
+Unable to displace Staunton and Dominic Matteo, Bjørnebye agreed to a loan move to Danish side Brøndby in 2000, who finished second in the Danish Superliga with Bjørnebye on the team.
 He decided to permanently leave Liverpool after returning from the European Championship, accepting a £300,000 transfer to Blackburn Rovers that reunited him with former manager Graeme Souness.
 Promotion to the Premier League was achieved in his first year with Rovers, in the process, Bjørnebye scored his only goal for the club on 11 November 2000, in a 2–2 draw against Portsmouth.
 His final trophy was gained when Blackburn defeated Tottenham Hotspur 2–1 in the 2002 League Cup Final.
 Successive injuries after the cup victory disrupted and eventually ended his career as a footballer.
 While preparing for the 2002–03 season, Bjørnebye fractured his eye socket in a training accident.
 He complained of double vision, underwent surgery, and was rendered unavailable for seven months.
 Further injury inflicted during a League Cup match on 17 December 2002, in a 2–0 win against Wigan Athletic escalated, while Bjørnebye was recovering in Norway, necessitating emergency surgery to avert the possibility of foot amputation.
 Bjørnebye announced his retirement on 11 March 2003.
 Blackburn manager Graeme Souness reacted to the decision with a statement:

 It's a very sad day.
 As far as I am concerned it could hardly be worse for Stig is the consummate dedicated professional.
 He is as good a professional as any I have worked with, I couldn’t name anybody better and he is [a] fine role model and a proper, proper human being.
 Stig has had a wonderful career, it's a great shame that it has to end with a freak training-ground accident as he felt, quite rightly, that he could have played longer.